 Personal medications: You must carry the medicines you need; there are no pharmacies or drugstores along the way.

-Extra money: Except for the medicine, there are other food and souvenirs that you can buy, although they will cost a little more than in the city.
+Extra money: You can buy food and souvenirs, except for medicine, which will cost a little more than in the city.

-An extra change of clothes: If you are traveling in the rainy season, it is necessary to bring a spare change of clothes, if you get wet you will need to change, although we recommend you to bring warm and waterproof clothes, so you will avoid getting wet, it is also necessary to bring hiking shoes.
+An extra change of clothes: If you are traveling in the rainy season, you must bring a spare change of clothes.
+If you get wet, you must change, although we recommend you bring warm and waterproof clothes to avoid getting soaked.
+You should also bring hiking shoes.

 The low rainy season is the best time to visit the Rainbow Mountain Tour.
 The days are mostly sunny and with very little rain, exceptions.